poojaghatge6/Machine-Learning-/1000 Genome Project/readme.md

 -Run the execution steps shown below with your own cluster name, resources and location preferences.

--It is better if you have your storage bucket where your data is stored and cluster in the same region.
+-It is better if you have your storage bucket and cluster in the same region.

--Dont't forget to delete the cluster once you finish the execution otherwise money will be deducted from your billing account for using the resources.
+-Dont't forget to delete the cluster once you finish the execution otherwise, money will be deducted from your billing account for using the resources.

 Execution: